mozilla/addon-sdk/static-files/md/dev-guide/globals.md

 [Packaging](#guide/packaging) tutorial.
 </span>

-Code also has access to the `require` and `exports` globals as specified by version 1.0 of the [CommonJS Module Specification].
+Jetpack code also has access to the `require` and `exports` globals as specified by version 1.0 of the [CommonJS Module Specification], and it supports `define` from the [CommonJS Asynchronous Module Proposal].

 At the time of this writing, code does *not* have access to any globals defined by the [HTML5] specification, such as `window`,